evaaaaawu/evaaaaawu.com/src/content/en/key-notes-from-chatgpt-prompt-engineering-for-developers-course.md

   Proofread and correct the following text and rewrite the corrected version.

-  If you don't find and errors, just say "No errors found".
+  If you don't find any errors, just say "No errors found".

   <br>